emmajphillips/sei-group-project-3/README.md

 ### Challenges

 Reflecting after the fact, the biggest challenge for this project was time management.
-We were meticulous in our planning at the beginning fo the project, but because this was our first full stack application, we were unsure how much time to dedicate between front and back-end development.
+We were meticulous in our planning at the beginning of the project, but because this was our first full stack application, we were unsure how much time to dedicate between front and back-end development.
 We opted to split our time between them, so 3.5 days on the back-end and 3.5 days on the front end.
 While we were successful in the end, I think we would have benefitted from shifting our timelines a bit earlier and only spending two days creating the back-end, which would have given us more time to build the front of the application and to do a bit more robust testing.
 This is a lesson that I carried forward to the next group project, which was hugely beneficial to what we were able to produce in project four.

 I also think that MongoDB was a bit of a hinderance in this project, and that it probably would have been better served by a SQL database in order to keep track of expenses between users.